Auditory hallucination: Types

-Phenomenological study
+Phenomenology

-According to the study conducted by Tony Nayani and Anthony David in 1996, about half of the patients(46%) with audible thoughts claimed that the hallucination has somehow taken the place of their conscience in making decisions and judgement.
+According to a phenomenological study conducted by Tony Nayani and Anthony David in 1996, about half of the patients (46%) with audible thoughts claimed that the hallucination has somehow taken the place of their conscience in making decisions and judgement.
 They tend to follow the voice's instructions when confronting dilemmas in their daily lives.
 The study also suggests that a majority of the patients, both male and female, labeled the sounds they heard as male voices.
 However, younger patients tend to hear younger voices, which suggests that the voices in the hallucination may share age with the patients but not gender.
-What's more, voices in the hallucination usually differ from the patients' own voices in accents.
+Voices in the hallucination usually differ from the patients' own voices in accents.
 They reported the voices they heard as coming from different regions or social classes with them.
 Some patients may develop skills to control their hallucinations to a certain extent through some kind of cognitive focusing.
-They can't eliminate the voices, but through cognitive focusing or suggestive behaviours (e.g. swallowing), they can control the onset and offset of their hallucination.
+They cannot eliminate the voices, but through cognitive focusing or suggestive behaviours (e.g. swallowing), they can control the onset and offset of their hallucination.

+The exact differences between external hallucinations (those experienced as though caused by external stimuli) and internal hallucinations (experienced as occurring "in internal space") remain unclear.
+According to the study by Nayani and David, 49% of patients hear exclusively external hallucinations, while 38% experienced exclusively internal hallucinations; however, another study by Leudar et al. found that exclusively internal hallucinations were more common at 71%, with exclusively external hallucinations in only 18% of patients.
+Historically, experiencing hallucinations as external has been understood to indicate a more severe psychopathology, but the empirical support for such a conclusion is lacking.